PhoenixTales/wiki.gothicarchive.org/characters.md

 - his role appears to overlap with that of _The Invisible Man_ and _Shadow Baron_
 - in alpha build known referred as `EBR_104 Aussenminister`

+## Havil
+- _Novice_ only mentioned in design doc `Story 3.3 draft`
+- `unreliable, likes to provoke`
+- friend of Quinn
+  - `Together with Quinn he makes a good team: both are assholes`, `thinks that Quinn is strong`
+  - if player gets into fight with _Quinn_, he becomes hostile as well
+- `the follower type`, `doesn't take the initiative himself`

 ## The Healer Of Water Mages (1)
 - German: `der Geneser`
 - `alchemist, powerful healer; teacher & mission giver` (design doc `NPCs per Guild`)